 Here are some things you can do automatically with rules without having to manually make the changes online or with AdWords Editor (whose interface sadly won’t let you set up rules):

 1. Pause or start ads, ad groups or keywords

 2. Increase or decrease bids by a specified amount or percentage (this amounts to bid management built into the AdWords platform)

-3. Save AdWords management time on the weekend, special event, or other seasonal happening
+3. Save AdWords management time on the weekend, special event, or another seasonal happening

 4. Control costs and budget

-Do all these things based on parameters you set for performance data:
+Do all these things based on the parameters you set for performance data: